rudrapatel29/Spotify-Data-Analysis/README.md

 - **Bar plots**: To show top genres and average popularity.
 - **Line plots**: To visualize trends over time.
 - **Scatter plots and heatmaps**: To explore correlations between audio features and popularity.

+## PowerBI Dashboard
+The PowerBI dashboard includes the following visualizations:
+- **Artists with Most Album Releases**: Bar chart of the top 13 artists with the most album releases.
+- **Popularity by Genre**: Pie chart depicting the distribution of music popularity across various genres.
+- **Average Popularity by Speechiness**: Scatter plot showing the relationship between speechiness and average popularity.
+- **Top 10 Artists with Most Explicit Songs**: Bar chart of the top 10 artists with the most explicit songs.
+- **Average Duration of Songs over a Century**: Line graph showing the trend in average song duration over time.
+- **Artists**: List of various artists.

 ## Conclusion
 This project provides valuable insights into the music industry by analyzing track popularity, genre distribution, and audio features.
 The findings can help music producers, artists, and enthusiasts understand trends and factors contributing to a track's success.